 - 1. Supported by Xilinx configuration. - 2.
-Sized appropriately for both first and second stages; that is, the PROM must be able to contain the entire bitstream. - For Tandem PROM, both first and second stages are stored here; this bitstream is slightly larger (4-5%) than a standard bitstream. - For Tandem PCIe, the bitstream size is typically about 1 MB, but this can vary slightly due to design implementation results, device selection, and effectiveness of compression. - 3.
+Sized appropriately for both stage 1 and stage 2; that is, the PROM must be able to contain the entire bitstream. - For Tandem PROM, both stage 1 and stage 2, are stored here; this bitstream is slightly larger (4-5%) than a standard bitstream. - For Tandem PCIe, the bitstream size is typically about 1 MB, but this can vary slightly due to design implementation results, device selection, and effectiveness of compression. - 3.
 Meets the configuration time requirement for PCI Express based on the first-stage bitstream size and the calculations for the bitstream loading time.
 See Calculating Bitstream Load Time for Tandem.

-See the UltraScale Architecture Configuration User Guide (UG570) for a list of supported PROMs and device bitstream sizes.
+See the UltraScale Architecture Configuration User Guide (UG570) [Ref 4] for a list of supported PROMs and device bitstream sizes.